Classic French Toast

 - Put the skillet on the stove, add the oil or butter, and turn the heat to medium.

 - Dip the bread, one slice at a time, into the egg mixture, coating both sides of each slice.
 If there is too much egg mixture on the bread, let it drip back into the bowl.

-Or else: For a savory version, skip the vanilla, cinnamon and maple syrup, and serve the French toast with salt, pepper, and a drizzle of olive oil.
+For a savory version, skip the vanilla, cinnamon, and maple syrup, and serve the French toast with salt, pepper, and a drizzle of olive oil.
 You can also try adding herbs and/or grated Parmesan to the egg mixture!